covjson/specification/spec.md

 TODO expand

+### 5.2.
+Linked Data Platform considerations

+The [Linked Data Platform (LDP) recommendation](www.w3.org/TR/ldp/) cleanly separates RDF from non-RDF resources.
+In order to expose CoverageJSON documents, which may contain a mix of RDF and non-RDF content, in such a platform, the following guidelines may be used:

+- Every CoverageJSON document, including those embedded in another, should be made available as a separate resource with its own URL and referenced in parent CoverageJSON documents where appropriate (e.g. a coverage should contain the URLs for its domain and range documents, no matter if they are embedded or not).
+- Domain and range documents should be treated as non-RDF resources, and coverage and coverage collection documents as RDF resources.
+- Domain and range documents should always be returned with a CoverageJSON content type, while coverage and coverage collection documents should be made available under RDF as well as CoverageJSON content types.
+- If one of the RDF content types is requested for a coverage or coverage collection, then appropriate JSON-LD (or another RDF serialization if required) should be returned, where the domain and range objects should not be embedded and thus referenced by URL only.
+A coverage collection should be exposed as a LDP container.
+- If one of the CoverageJSON content types is requested for any CoverageJSON document, then any compatible form of the CoverageJSON document may be returned and be treated as a non-RDF resource.
+Whether to embed domain and/or range may be decided with additional URL query parameters or other means.

 ## 6. Resolving domain and range URLs

-When a domain or range is referenced by a URL in a CoverageJSON document, then the client should, whenever is appropriate, load the data from the given URL and treat the loaded data as if it was directly embedded in place of the URL.
+If a domain or range is referenced by a URL in a CoverageJSON document, then the client should, whenever is appropriate, load the data from the given URL and treat the loaded data as if it was directly embedded in place of the URL.
 When sending HTTP requests, the `Accept` header should be set appropriately to the supported CoverageJSON media types.

 ## 7. Media Type, File Extensions, and Encodings

 The CoverageJSON media type shall be `application/prs.coverage+json` when encoded in JSON, and `application/prs.coverage+cbor` when encoded in CBOR.
 Both media types have an optional parameter `profile` which is a non-empty list of space-separated URIs identifying specific constraints or conventions that apply to a CoverageJSON document according to [RFC6906](http://www.ietf.org/rfc/rfc6906.txt).
 The only profile URI defined in this document is `http://coveragejson.org/profiles/standalone` which asserts that all domain and range objects are directly embedded in a CoverageJSON document and not referenced by URLs.

 The file extension for JSON shall be `covjson`, and for CBOR `covcbor`.

+A software may only claim support for reading a CoverageJSON document encoded in CBOR if it can interpret the [typed array tags of CBOR](https://tools.ietf.org/html/draft-jroatch-cbor-tags-03).

 ## Appendix A. Coverage Examples